Emergency Medical Technician Paramedic

 Additionally, the EMSP program offers an Associate of Applied Science (AAS) degree that meets the requirements of the Texas Department of State Health Services for designation as a licensed Paramedic.
 Paramedic coursework (either Certificate or Associate Degree level) is offered in the summer and fall: all classes are offered in the day time.
 Students must apply to be accepted into EMT-Basic, Advanced EMT and Paramedic programs.

-Contact the EMSP program office at 361-698-1895 to begin the application process, to confirm due dates for applications, and to check on schedules.
-All applicants must meet the specific admission requirements of the EMSP program, as well as those for a regularly enrolled Del Mar College student, including assessments.
+Contact the EMSP program office at 361-698-1724 to begin the application process, confirm due dates for applications, and check on schedules.
+All applicants must meet specific admission requirements of the EMSP program, as well as those for a regularly enrolled Del Mar College student.

 To see Frequently Asked Questions for this program, click here.